stlab/better-code/chapters/0200-algorithms/slides.md

 {:.fragment}

 %speaker
-: - Get a show of hands for incorrect and correct
+: 1.
+Get a show of hands for incorrect and correct.
-  - Advance
-  - Ask people how they know their answer is right.
+  2. ADVANCE, Ask how they know their answer is right.

 ## Document every declaration